tungduy1704/thesis/README.md

-# upcoming-thesis
+# Thesis
-This folder is aim for storing the data, codes and theory of my thesis.
+This folder is the outcomes of my process doing a year scientific research.
+The friends and students can use as a references for further research.